kernel-community/kernel/docs/track-gaming/module-2/core.md

 2. Physical currency was invented to pay soldiers.
 3. World religions start up as peace movements against materialism due to money.

-The financial system is archaic, and is a product of long periods of innovation with changing historical contexts.
+Our financial systems represent the accumulation of centuries spent moralising about violent inequality.
+They are often archaic, and ill-suited to contemporary needs.
+That they take the form we now see them in is not the result of some inevitable, divine dictat: they are products of their history, which is why understanding it deeply provides fresh and new insights into what "improvement" actually looks like.
 We should look at games in a similar light, ask why things are the way they are, and see where we can change them for the better.

 ## The March of Technology

-If we're looking to disrupt games, we also need to know its history.
-Below is a <a target="_blank" rel="noopener noreferrer" href="https://medium.com/@polats/game-industry-timeline-from-1997-2018-4b5adfa76ecc">curated timeline of articles</a> from [Gamasutra](../module-1/crafted.md#industry-references) that I feel gives a good snapshot of where the game industry was at the time.
+If we're looking to disrupt games, we also need to know the deep background.
+Below is a <a target="_blank" rel="noopener noreferrer" href="https://medium.com/@polats/game-industry-timeline-from-1997-2018-4b5adfa76ecc">curated timeline of articles</a> from [Gamasutra](../../module-1/crafted/#industry-references) that gives a good overview of how the game industry evolved between 1997 and 2018.

 Mouse-over / tap on the circles to see a relevant quote from each article, along with their amusingly anachronistic titles such as *"Internet Game Design"* and *"What's the ROI on my Wireless 3G Game?"*